Global banks seek to contain damage over $2 trillion of suspicious transfers

 (Graphic: Deutsche Bank shares plunge - )

-The bank said the issues raised were “historic”, while the German Finance Ministry said on Monday that the cases linked to Germany in the reports had already been dealt with.
+Deutsche Bank said the issues raised in the media reports were “historic,” while the German Finance Ministry said on Monday that the cases linked to Germany in the reports had already been dealt with.

+HSBC also said the information in the reports was historic, while Standard Chartered pointed to recent investments to improve its control procedures.

+BNY Mellon said it fully complied with all “all applicable laws and regulations.”
+JPMorgan said it has “thousands of people and hundreds of millions of dollars dedicated to this important work.”

 Many of the suspicious transactions were linked to companies incorporated in Britain or offshore British territories, prompting calls from action groups for tougher rules.

-“If the government cares at all about the UK’s reputation globally, it must stop rolling out the red carpet to the criminal and corrupt, and refuse to legitimise their money through our companies and banks,” Global Witness said,
+“If the government cares at all about the UK’s reputation globally, it must stop rolling out the red carpet to the criminal and corrupt, and refuse to legitimize their money through our companies and banks,” Global Witness said.

-The UK government said in a statement that “criminals should not be able to profit from their illegal activities in any circumstances, and we have taken robust action in recent years to crack down on dirty money”.

 (Graphic: HSBC, Standard Chartered lag broader European bank index this year - )